1300 241 141

 Day 4

-Today, we will be splitting into two groups again.
-Group 1: Start with a birdwatching walk and breakfast before heading to one of AWC’s biodiversity monitoring sites.
-Learn about research into small mammals like the Southern Ningaui and Bolam’s Mouse—threatened species that still cling to survival in the Mallee.
-Group 2: Head into the bush early for another chance to see the Striated Grasswren, then visit a Malleefowl mound before meeting up with Group 1 to examine Bilby diggings.
-After lunch and a short rest, journey out to Scotia’s Playa Lake - a striking inland salt lake nestled among sand dunes and home to rare vegetation communities like Halosarcia lylei.
-Dry for much of the year, this harsh yet vital landscape supports booming waterbird populations during flood events.
-Enjoy sunset drinks as the golden light transforms the horizon.
-Back at headquarters, enjoy pre-dinner drinks and a final presentation on AWC’s nationwide conservation impact.
-Your last evening concludes with another nocturnal drive to spot Bilbies, Bettongs, and Bridled Natiltail Wallabies.
-Listen to the stories of their near extinction - and their remarkable return.
-All meals included.
+Begin with birdwatching or a biodiversity monitoring session to learn about small mammals like the southern ningaui and Bolam’s mouse - species still clinging to survival in the Mallee.
+After lunch and a short rest, travel out to Scotia’s Playa Lake, a shimmering inland salt lake framed by sand dunes and home to rare vegetation like Halosarcia lylei.
+During flood events, this harsh landscape comes alive, hosting large populations of waterbirds.
+Enjoy sunset drinks as golden light transforms the horizon.
+Return to headquarters for pre‑dinner drinks and a presentation on AWC’s nationwide conservation work.
+Your last evening ends with another spotlighting drive to see Bilbies, Bettongs and Bridled Nailtail Wallabies.

 Day 5